Manish0037/Portfolio-website-/README.md

 # Portfolio-website-
-A html and javascript and style.js tools areusin to make a portfolio web
+A html and Script.js tools are using to make a portfolio web